tjthejuggler/JuggleHub/Notes/tier1_dataset_creation/my_camera_settings_notes.md

+to get into the realsense settings realsense-viewer

+BEST SETTINGS:
+medium-high lighting, led off - 12exp_20gain, 30fps
+medium lights on, led on - 12exp_128gain, 30fps

 2025-09-06 21:03:30
 no_blur.json, medium lights on, led balls, 30fps - there really is no blur, but everything is very dark and i dont think hand tracking would be possible(although maybe with the other camera, but this would require syncing up both cameras positions)